 2. Cascada de Texolo

-Just outside of Xico is one of the most beautiful waterfalls in Mexico.
+Just outside of Xico, Veracruz is one of the most beautiful waterfalls in Mexico.
 The Cascada de Texolo is a massive 80 meter waterfall surrounded by a mountain cloud forest.
-A steep but quick hike will get you down to the bottom of the falls or you can walk across a suspension bridge to see them from above.
+A steep but quick hike will get you down to the bottom of the falls.
+Or you can walk across a suspension bridge to see them from above.

-The best time to go is during the rainy season (June-September) when the water becomes a powerful force making a real spectacle.
+The best time to go is during the rainy season (June-September).
+The water becomes a powerful force making it a real spectacle.
 After your hike, visit one of the restaurants overlooking the ravine to reward yourself.

 A local delicacy is the trucha al gusto or local river trout cooked to your liking.
 Sit back, eat, and enjoy the incredible view.